 Step 1: Remove trapped hairs

 If you dry shave, you’ll need to remove the top of the electric razor to expose the blades or foils.
 Most electric razors with rotary blades flip open, while clippers or those with foils often pop off.
 Use a razor brush or a soft small toothbrush to swipe out loose hairs.
 Try to avoid tapping the razor against anything to loosen the hairs, but if you need to, tap gently on the body or plastic part of the razor, not near the blades.

 If you shave with shaving cream or gel, you’ll need to rinse the razor to remove the gunk.

-Replace the cutting block after you’ve removed most of the hairs.
+Replace the cutting block after you’ve removed as much hair as you can.

 Step 2: Add liquid soap to the blades

 Wet the blades and then add a few drops of dish detergent or antibacterial liquid soap to the blades.